How Will Quantum Computing Affect Bitcoin Mining?

 How much Bitcoin is actually at risk?

 Estimates vary by method, so it is best treated as a range.
-Several 2025–2026 analyses put roughly 6 to 7 million BTC, about 30–35% of supply, in addresses with exposed or exposable public keys.
-Of that, around 1.7 million BTC in the oldest format is likely lost forever.
+A meaningful share of supply sits in addresses that have already exposed a public key — those are the coins carrying signature risk.
+Of that, a substantial share of the oldest coins (estimates vary widely) is believed lost for good.
 Coins in addresses that have never revealed a public key face only the harder, minutes-scale spend-window attack.

 When will quantum computers be able to threaten Bitcoin (Q-day)?